-PROCEDURAL HISTORY

-- 18. Koch Methanol submitted a land use application to the St. James Parish Planning Commission on July 12, 2023, to expand operations at its methanol production facility to increase methanol production and install a pipeline to convey ethane to the facility. - 19.
-On July 31, 2023, the Parish Planning Commission approved Koch Methanol St. James' land use proposal. - 20.
-On August 30, 2023, Petitioners submitted an appeal of the Planning Commission's decision to the St. James Parish Council.
+PROCEDURAL HISTORY 18.
+Koch Methanol submitted a land use application to the St. James Parish Planning Commission on July 12, 2023, to expand operations at its methanol production facility to increase methanol production and install a pipeline to convey ethane to the facility.
+The Parish denies Paragraph #18 because it does not accurately describe the Application.
+In addition to the description asserted by the petitioners, the Application also included reliability improvements in the form of a backup oxygen supply that would reduce disruptive process interruptions and the flaring that results from those disruptions, thus mitigating adverse impacts.
+19. On July 31, 2023, the Parish Planning Commission approved Koch Methanol St. James' land use proposal.
+The Parish admits Paragraph #19.
+20. On August 30, 2023, Petitioners submitted an appeal of the Planning Commission's decision to the St. James Parish Council.
+The Parish admits Paragraph #20.
 21. On September 27, 2023, the Parish Council met in regular session in the Council Chambers of the Parish Courthouse Annex in Vacherie, Louisiana and held a public hearing on Petitioners' appeal.
 At the conclusion of the hearing, St. James Parish Councilman Mason Bland of the 4th District offered a motion to reject the appeal.
 After a unanimous vote, the Council rejected Petitioners' appeal, approving Koch Methanol's land use application.

-LEGAL FRAMEWORK

-22. La.
+The Parish admits Paragraph #21, except its characterization as approving Koch Methanol's land use application.
+That approval was rendered by the planning commission.
+The council merely denied the appeal.
+LEGAL FR/ AMEWORK 22.
+La.
 Const.
 Art.
-VI, § 17 confers the general authority for local governments to regulate land use providing in part:

-Subject to uniform procedures established by law, a local governmental subdivision may (1) adopt regulations for land use, zoning, and historic preservation, which authority is declared to be a public purpose; (2) create commissions and districts to implement those regulations; (3) review decisions of any such commission; and (4) adopt standards for use, construction, demolition, and modification of areas and structures.

-Pursuant to this authority, the Parish adopted the St. James Parish Land Use Plan ("Land Use Ordinance"), which delineates the allowable uses permitted in each section of the Parish.
+VI, § 17 confers the general authority for local governments to regulate land use providing in part: Subject to uniform procedures established by law, a local governmental subdivision may (1) adopt regulations for land use, zoning, and historic preservation, which authority is declared to be a public purpose; (2) create commissions and districts to implement those regulations; (3) review decisions of any such commission; and (4) adopt standards for use, construction, demolition, and modification of areas and structures.
+Pursuant to this authority, the Parish adopted the St. James Parish Land Use Plan ("Land") The Parish admits Paragraph #22 as a general description of applicable law, but notes the delineation of allowable uses permitted in each section of the Parish is more accurately described in land use ordinance § 82-25(c) the St. James Parish Land Use Plan ("Land Use Ordinance"), which delineates the allowable uses permitted in each section of the Parish.
 Land Use Ordinance, Art.
-II, § 82-25(a)(1).
+II, § 82- 25(a)(l).